 Festival of the Arts

-The 84th year of the Festival of the Arts Fine Art Show will run from July 5 through August 31 in 2016.
+The 84th year of the Festival of the Arts Fine Art Show runs each year from the weekend after July 4th until the end of August.
 It is ranked as one of the top rated art festivals in the United States and each year features the work of 140 of Orange County’s most talented artists.
 USA Today readers voted it one of the Top Five art festivals in the country.